alifhossain174/DWBI-Snowflake-Python-SQL-PowerBI/README.md

 ## Notes

 - Ensure the lookup Excel file paths in the scripts are correct for your environment.
-- The scripts are interactive and require user input for row counts and file names.
+- The scripts are interactive and require user input for row counts and file

----